xiaojieli0903/FGKVMemPred_video/README.md

    python tools/dataset_tools/resize_videos.py {your_path}/Kinetics-400/ {split} {your_path}/Kinetics/kinetics_{split}/kinetics_{split}.csv
    ```

-### General Notes:
+**✨ Notes**
 - Ensure the `{your_path}` placeholder is replaced with the actual path to your datasets.
 - The CSV files should list video paths and their corresponding labels, formatted as `'video_path label'`.
 - The resizing step is crucial for standardizing input sizes across datasets, facilitating more efficient training and evaluation.

-By meticulously preparing your datasets according to these instructions, you'll set a solid foundation for leveraging the FGKVMemPred Video Understanding project in your video representation learning endeavors.

-## Quick Start Guide
+## ➡️ Quick Start

-Welcome to the FGKVMemPred Video Understanding project!
 Once you've set up your environment and prepared your datasets, you're ready to dive into model training and evaluation.
-Here's how to get started:

-### Environment Activation

 Before you begin, make sure to activate the `pytorch_env` Conda environment:

 ```bash
 conda activate pytorch_env
 ```

-### Self-Supervised Training
+**🎈Pretraining**

 Our project utilizes the `dist_pretrain.sh` script for initiating self-supervised training sessions.
 This script requires you to specify several parameters: